A one-day program designed to prepare you for academics and activities at SU

 - Meet other new students, get to know the campus and have a great time!

 Attending a Preview Day is not required; however the majority of incoming students who attended in the past found it helpful in their transition.
-The day’s activities begin at 8 a.m. and end at 3:30 p.m.
+Check-In for the day and the Information Fair start at 7:30 a.m.
+The day’s activities begin at 8:00 a.m. and end at 4 p.m.
 Lunch will be provided for students.
-Parents and families can purchase lunch in the dining hall for $5 per person.
+Parents, families and guests can purchase lunch in the dining hall for $5 per person.

 Choose one of the three available days for 2019 and click the link to register: